About OpenCDN

 The content made available by the major CDNs is very important to Internet users.
 An estimated 70% of a typical ISP's Internet traffic comes from these CDNs.
 Having access to this content from geographically close caches, with low delay, with the least amount of intermediaries possible, is important to provide speed and quality of access for end users.
 Furthermore, it is important to consider that the traffic from these CDNs also represents a significant portion of the Internet bandwidth costs contracted by one ISP.

 The shared infrastructure of the OpenCDN initiative can benefit ISPs of all sizes.
-OpenCDN offers ISPs the ability to obtain content from the most important CDNs at the locality's IX.br Internet Traffic Exchange Point, providing connectivity to participating CDNs through the AS61580.
+OpenCDN enables ISPs to obtain content from the most important CDNs at the locality's IX.br Internet Traffic Exchange Point, through a bilateral BGP session with AS61580.
 The OpenCDN AS is the only intermediary, with the possibility for ISPs of establishing their own control policies via BGP communities.
 The caches are installed locally, which guarantees a low delay.
 NIC.br is a neutral entity, operating the OpenCDN non-profit and with the experience of those who operate IX.br, which guarantees good costs and quality.

 OpenCDN can help ISPs deliver a better quality service to their customers, with better quality perception, higher speed, more resiliency and lower cost.